betajs/betajs/docsrc/tutorials/router.md

 ```

 The just created `router` object does nothing at this point, because it does not
-know about any routers.
+know about any routes.
 So the next step is binding routes to `router`.

 ```
   /**
    * @param {string} name
    * @param {string} routeUrl
    */
-  router.bind("home", "/");
+  router.bind("test", "/test");
 ```

 It is now possible to navigate to "test" by calling the `navigate` method.